 Moreover, a drop shock machine is capable of large changes in velocity and displacement.
 While most classical shock pulses are defined in units of acceleration, the purpose of a shock test is to generate a delta-velocity and then determine its effect on the product.
 Drop tests were designed to generate a unipolar acceleration shape and a set delta-velocity.

 Interested in learning more?
-Take our shock testing course on VRU and download a free demo of our Shock software module.
+Take our shock testing course on VRU and download a free demo of our VibrationVIEW software.